Happy Shivaratri, to you and your families !

 Who is Adiyogi?

 According to yogic philosophy, Shiva is not only a Hindu god, but the first yogi and the first guru.
 Hence, he is also called Adiyogi or Adiguru.

-How can you know Shiva?
+How can one know Shiva?

 ‘Tapo yoga gamya‘ (a verse from Veda Saara Shiva Stotram by Adishankaracharya) teaches that, one can experience or know Shiva, through tapas (penance) and yoga.

-Om/Aum is not something you repeat, Om/Aum is something you hear when you go into the deeper state of meditation.
+Om/Aum is not something you repeat, instead Om/Aum is something you hear when you go into a deeper state of meditation.

 How do you understand Shiva?

-In deeper meditative states, in a state of stillness, the wisdom of the shrutis that arise within that silence space, let’s one understand Shiva. (says Adi Shankaracharya in his verse “Shruti Gyan Gamyah” from the Veda Saara Shiva Stotram)
+This wisdom that arises within the silence space created during deeper meditative states, let’s one understand Shiva(says Adi Shankaracharya in his verse “Shruti Gyan Gamyah” from the Veda Saara Shiva Stotram)

-We have three states of consciousness – waking, dreaming and sleeping, and there is a fourth state of consciousness where we are neither awake, nor dreaming, nor sleeping.It is a state where the mind is awake but the body is resting, and you know you are present, but do not know where you are – this is Shiva.
-And this state is experienced in meditation.
+We humans have three states of consciousness – waking, dreaming and sleeping, and then, there is a fourth state of consciousness where we are neither awake, nor dreaming, nor sleeping.It is a state where the mind is awake but the body is resting, and one knows they are present, but do not know where they are – this is Shiva, and this state is experienced in meditation.

-That glimpse of the fourth state is what is called Shiva Tattva (Tattva means principle).
+That glimpse of the fourth state is called Shiva Tattva (Tattva means principle).
 When you sit and meditate, you get in touch with the Shiva Tattva deep inside you.

 Shiva, The Unconventional God of Contradictions